baptisterajaut/libi/README.md

 Donwload libi.php and libi_files

-Configure from libi_config what do you and and dont ant and pdo
+Configure from libi_config what do you wand and dont want and pdo

 Done